ovh/docs/pages/cloud/clouddb/starting_with_clouddb/guide.en-gb.md

 ## Requirements

 - a [CloudDB instance](https://www.ovh.co.uk/cloud/cloud-databases/){.external}
-- access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
+- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}

 ## Instructions

 ### View general information about the instance

-In the services bar on the left-hand side of the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the `Databases`{.action} section, then to the instance.
+In the services bar on the left-hand side of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the `Databases`{.action} section, then to the instance.
 Click on the `General information`{.action} tab.

 > [!primary]
 >
-> The name of the CloudDB service in your OVH Control Panel contains part of your NIC handle (username), and ends with three figures (001 for the first CloudDB service installed, 002 for the second, etc.).
+> The name of the CloudDB service in your OVHcloud Control Panel contains part of your NIC handle (username), and ends with three figures (001 for the first CloudDB service installed, 002 for the second, etc.).
 >

 You can also view important information about your instance.
 Please take a few moments to ensure that the information displayed is correct, and corresponds to the instructions below.